 Southern grits boasts a healthy dose of whole cream and butter, many times also topped with an extra pat of butter.

 Here are a few more southern inspired recipes you might enjoy.

 - Fried Green Tomatoes

 - New Orleans Gumbo

 - Nashville Hot Chicken Sliders

-Add Kosher salt and then slowly add quick cooking grits, stirring constantly.
+- Add the Kosher salt and then slowly add the quick cooking grits, stirring constantly.
 Reduce the heat to low and simmer, stirring occasionally, until the grits thicken, approximately 5 to 7 minutes.

-Add half-and-half and butter to the grits, stir.
+- Stir in the half-and-half and butter to the grits.
 The mixture will thicken as it cooks.
 Bring back up to a low simmer.

-Take the saucepan off the heat and fold in sharp Cheddar cheese.
+- Take the saucepan off the heat and fold in the cheddar cheese.

 - Garnish with additional grated cheddar cheese and scallions.